epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Federation_specifications.md

 **Further developments of Exareme are under way, this status (corresponding to version v8) should evolve in the near future.**

 The swarm cannot recover if it definitively loses its manager (or quorum of manager) because of "data corruption or hardware failures".
-In this case, the only option will be to remove the previous swarm and build a new one, meaning that each node will have to perform a "join" command again, unless the docker swarm folders where properly [backed up](#back-up-the-swarm).
+In this case, the only option will be to remove the previous swarm and build a new one, meaning that each node will have to perform a "join" command again, unless the docker swarm folders were properly [backed up](#back-up-the-swarm).

 To increase stability, the manager role can be duplicated on several nodes (including worker nodes).
 For more information, see Docker documentation about [adding a manager node](https://docs.docker.com/engine/swarm/join-nodes/#join-as-a-manager-node") and [fault tolerance](https://docs.docker.com/engine/swarm/admin_guide/#add-manager-nodes-for-fault-tolerance").